Are you wondering if your breast lumps are normal? There’s a way to find out.

 So you found a lump — now what?
-Though all breast lumps need to be evaluated by a trained medical professional, the majority turn out to be noncancerous, especially in younger women.
+First, all breast lumps need to be evaluated by a trained medical professional.
+The good news is that the majority turn out to be noncancerous, especially in younger women.

 First, don’t panic…

 80 to 85 percent of breast lumps are benign, meaning they are noncancerous, especially in women younger than age 40.

 Not only that, but if you’re at an age where you’ve been having regular mammograms, and if those mammograms have been negative, odds are even better that your palpable (capable of being felt) lump is not cancer.